Types of Head Boxes and Their Working Principles

 Also supports high-speed paper machines, with maximum speeds reaching 1600m/min.

-Slice Flow Box
+Slice Head Box

 Working Principle